veniamin-ilmer/chips/src/tms0100/README.md

 It seems shifts only happen when M = MONT

 Code        | Meaning
 XXXXXXXXX00 | Compare.
-No equals.
-XXXXXXXXX01 | A =
+Not equal to anything XXXXXXXXX01 | A =
 XXXXXXXXX10 | B =
 XXXXXXXXX11 | C =
-XXXXX0000XX | Set to 0
+XXXXX0000XX | K
 XXXXX0001XX | A << 4 or A + K
 XXXXX0010XX | B << 4 or B + K
 XXXXX0011XX | C << 4 or C + K